daniel-citrus/SnakeGame/README.md

 ### The first snake:
 > ![image](https://user-images.githubusercontent.com/56971161/115440100-39c7f600-a1c4-11eb-8ef0-8f3e4b17caba.png)
 > I have decided to use a linked list to store the snake.
-A normal array would probably be more efficient, but what's the fun in that?
+A normal array would probably be more efficient, but I thought it would be more fun to use a linked list.

 ### User input can be received:
 > ![image](https://user-images.githubusercontent.com/56971161/116749477-dacd6280-a9b5-11eb-949f-b446b3255688.png)